-Supreme Court votes 6-3 to strike down CDC eviction moratorium
+Supreme Court strikes down CDC eviction moratorium despite delta’s rise

 It was the second loss of the week for the Biden administration at the Supreme Court.
 Earlier, the conservative majority said the administration had to comply with a court ruling ordering it to reinstate a Trump-era policy that requires asylum seekers to wait outside the country before making their pleas.

+In a statement Thursday night, White House spokeswoman Jen Psaki said the eviction opinion meant “families will face the painful impact of evictions, and communities across the country will face greater risk of exposure to COVID-19.”

-The eviction moratorium had already been considered once by the high court.
+The moratorium had already been considered once by the high court.
 A district judge in Washington, D.C., and several other courts around the country, said in a series of rulings that powers granted to the CDC to protect public health during a pandemic did not include a ban on evictions for those who fell behind on their payments.

 But U.S. District Judge Dabney Friedrich stayed her order so that the administration could appeal.

-While the Biden administration asked the Supreme Court to preserve what it called a “lawful and urgently needed response to an unprecedented public emergency,” a majority of justices already had signaled agreement with Friedrich.
+Although the Biden administration asked the Supreme Court to preserve what it called a “lawful and urgently needed response to an unprecedented public emergency,” a majority of justices already had signaled agreement with Friedrich.

 Over the objections of the court’s four most conservative justices, the court in June left in place a previous version of the eviction ban that was supposed to expire at the end of July.
 But Justice Brett M. Kavanaugh, who cast the deciding vote in that decision, also said he believed any extension of the ban would require explicit congressional action.

 Congress did not respond, however, and initially the Biden administration said its hands were tied.
-After pressure from constituent groups and liberals in Congress, one of whom camped outside the Capitol to draw attention to the issue, the administration issued a new and slightly narrowed version of the moratorium.
+After pressure from constituent groups and liberals in Congress, one of whom camped outside the U.S. Capitol to draw attention to the issue, the administration issued a new and slightly narrowed version of the moratorium.
 But even the president was fatalistic.

 “I went ahead and did it,” Biden told reporters.
 “But here’s the deal: I can’t guarantee you the court won’t rule [that] we don’t have that authority.
 But at least we’ll have the ability, if we have to appeal, to keep this going for a month at least — I hope longer than that.”